 - Robust: Content should remain interpretable by a wide range of technologies, including assistive technologies, as they evolve.

 In online testing, these principles are key, both for digital assessment software designers and test candidates, agents and authors.
-TAO’s new framework incorporates these, along with IMS standards compliance and Universal Design principles to open the doors to provide greater accessibility through the end-to-end assessment process.
+TAO’s new framework incorporates these, along with 1EdTech Global standards compliance and Universal Design principles to open the doors to provide greater accessibility through the end-to-end assessment process.

 Beginning with QTI version 2.2 (and the APIP 1.1 extension), QTI has added essential HTML5 elements that can be used in the semantic markup of content to aid users of assistive technology.
 This important update also included WAI-ARIA tags to identify content that isn't obvious via the HTML markup.